Plan external collaboration with channel conversations, file collaboration, and shared apps

 Compliance in shared channels

-Shared channels are integrated with Microsoft Purview features.
+Shared channels are integrated with Microsoft Entra and Microsoft Purview features.
+For details, see Shared channels in Microsoft Teams.